MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

 1. Create a new Python project in Visual Studio by selecting the **File > New > Project** menu command, then searching for "Python", selecting the **Python Application** template, giving it a suitable name and location, and selecting **OK**.

-1. In the `.py` file of the project, paste the following code that benchmarks the computation of a hyperbolic tangent, which is implemented without using the math library.
+1. In the project's `.py` file, paste the following code that benchmarks the computation of a hyperbolic tangent (implemented without using the math library for easier comparison).
 Feel free to enter the code manually to experience some of the [Python editing features](code-editing.md).

     ```python
     from itertools import islice